 - Private schools often offered a better education but at costs that were out of reach for average families.
 We did not believe that a good education should be unreachably expensive.

 - Both public and private schools were places of significant peer-pressure where the student either had to submit his or her identity (i.e., source of individual worth and value) to a peer group or function as a social outcast.

 As is evident from the current contours of Christian homeschooling, some things have changed since the early days.
 The early 2000s brought commercialization with a large influx of “homeschool” publishers, for-profit course providers (some of whom were those same publishers), and the spectacular “homeschool conventions”.
 The 2010s brought politicization and polarization.
-In the early 2020s, COVID took its toll on Christian homeschooling as it did on everything commercial and political.
-Now it remains to be seen where Christian homeschooling goes from here.
+In the early 2020s, COVID affected the academic progress of students worldwide, which is expected to take years to recover to prior academic grade level standards.